odahu/odahu-docs/source/comp_api.rst

 API-provided URLs
 --------------------------

-All information about URLs that :term:`API` provides can be viewed using the auto-generated, interactive Swagger page.
+All information about URLs that :term:`API service` provides can be viewed using the auto-generated, interactive Swagger page.
 It is located at ``<api-address>/swagger/index.html``.
 You can read all of the up-to-date documentation and invoke all methods (allowed for your account) right from this web page.

 Authentication and authorization
 --------------------------------

-:term:`API` analyzes incoming HTTP headers for JWT token, extracts client's scopes from this token and approves / declines incoming requests based on these (provided in JWT) scopes.
+:term:`API service` analyzes incoming HTTP headers for JWT token, extracts client's scopes from this token and approves / declines incoming requests based on these (provided in JWT) scopes.

 .. _api-server-auth: